-UK pro-Palestine activists shut down 'Israel arms factory'
+UK pro-Palestine activists shut down second Israeli arms factory in one month

 Direct action from pro-Palestine activists in the UK have led to the temporary closure of another factory run by Israeli arms manufacturer Elbit Systems.

 Palestine Action protesters scaled and occupied the roof of the site in Tamworth, Staffordshire, in the early hours of Tuesday.